 Fr.
 Warren taught high school French and English as a Basilian at Instituto Nuestra Señora de la Asunción (INSA) in Cali, Colombia.
-His Basilian life has brought him to Cali and Santa Marta, Colombia; Windsor, Ontario, as a novice; Toronto for theological studies at the University of St. Michael’s College; St. Kateri Tekakwitha Parish in Rochester, NY; Paris, France, for PhD studies in liturgy at l’Institut Catholique de Paris; and now full-circle back to Edmonton, where he currently teaches theology at St. Joseph’s College.
+His Basilian life has brought him to Cali and Santa Marta, Colombia; Windsor, Ontario, as a novice; Toronto for theological studies at the University of St. Michael’s College; St. Kateri Tekakwitha Parish in Rochester, NY; Paris, France, where he earned his PhD in sacramental theology from the l’Institut Catholique de Paris; and now full-circle back to Edmonton, where he currently teaches theology at St. Joseph’s College.

 Mr. Peter E. Sweeney ’82, Chair of the Board

-Peter E. Sweeney is currently the Chief Financial Officer of SmartCentres Real Estate Investment Trust (REIT), one of Canada’s largest fully integrated REITs specializing in retail and mixed-use real estate.
+Prior to establishing Green Emerald, Peter was the Chief Financial Officer of SmartCentres Real Estate Investment Trust (REIT), one of Canada’s largest fully integrated REITs specializing in retail and mixed-use real estate.